AbdelfattahAtef/list-tweets/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Below you will find some information on how to perform common tasks.
+Below you will find some information on how to perform common tasks and run the app.

 - `git clone git@github.com:AbdelfattahAtef/list-tweets.git`
 - `cd list-tweets`
 - run `npm install` to install the dependencies
 - run `npm start` to start the app
+- run `npm test` to run unit testing

 ******************************************************************************************************

 Project Dependencies:

-- create-react-app to start a very simple application
+- create-react-app
-- axios to make requests
+- Lodash
+- Jest
+- Embed Tweets From Twitter
 - eslint
 - prettier